 The Bisha VMS (Volcanogenic Massive Sulphide) District remains under-explored and has vast untapped potential.
 BMSC has exploration rights on the Bisha and Harena Mining Licenses and the Mogoraib River Exploration License.
 BMSC continues aggressive exploration to expand existing and find new deposits that have the potential to extend mine life for the Bisha mill.

 Exploration targets are presented on figure to the right.
 Overviews follow of the known mineralization (not in mineral reserve).
+Bisha plans to target test Tekawuda and Asheli in 2015 as well as work on Harena and the Bisha Main deposit as described below.

 Harena VMS (Volcanogenic Massive Sulphide) is situated on the Harena Mining License.
 Harena is 10 km south of the Bisha Main deposit.
 Harena was discovered in 2005 following the drilling of a gossan zone associated with felsic volcanic rocks.
-Harena has existing resources and a small open pit reserve (see Operations for details) which was mined for oxide gold-silver ore in 2012/2013.
+Harena has a small open pit reserve (see Operations for details) which was mined for oxide gold-silver ore in 2012/2013.

 Deposit Configuration - Harena